Costa Rica is one of the top family friendly countries thanks to being one of the safest countries in Latin America and very tourist friendly.

 Some of the best rescue centers are Jaguar Rescue Center, Toucan Rescue Ranch and Proyecto Asis.

-Children’s Museum and Oxigeno in San Jose
+Children’s Museum in San Jose

 If you have a day in San Jose, there are actually several interesting museums and cultural things to enjoy.
 One of those is the Museo de los Ninos, or the Children’s museum.